aaliang/bittorrent/README.md

 Global state is protected by mutexes and read-write locks with relatively low overhead (less than 1ms to acquire).
 It is possible to add more sinks and spinners trivially but I personally don't see a use case yet.

 ## Current status
-1. currently this is able to parse bencoded metadata (torrent files) and responses from HTTP(S) trackers.
+1. Parses bencoded metadata (torrent files) and responses from HTTP(S) trackers.
 2. It is able to ping trackers and receive peer addresses
 3. It is able to connect via TCP to peers
 4. It is able to handshake with peers